Wednesday December 16, the small hours

 “Yes, Mr Bird.”

-“You should have told him you are my toy-boy,” Cleo whispered, trying to lighten the situation.
+“You should have told him you are my toy-boy,” Cleo whispered, trying to lighten

 “There’s worse to come, Mr Hurley.”